zocky/optant/README.md

 ## Synopsis

-OptAnt is a tiny library that parses any arguments and options supplied to your script on the command line.
+Optant is a tiny library that parses any arguments and options supplied to your script on the command line.
 It's perfect when you need to write a script that reads some arguments and/or options from the command line, but don't want to invest time and energy into constructing a complex setup with commander or other more advanced tools.